MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/nf-winternl-ntopenfile.md

 ## -remarks

-Before using this function, please read
-    <a href="/windows/desktop/DevNotes/calling-internal-apis">Calling Internal APIs</a>.

 Driver routines that run in a process context other than that of the system process must set the
      <b>OBJ_KERNEL_HANDLE</b> attribute for the <i>ObjectAttributes</i>
      parameter of <b>ZwOpenFile</b>.
 This restricts the use of the handle returned by